 A lot of times when we are stressed, or focusing hard on something, we forget to breathe.
 And most people are not even aware that they are holding their breath.
 Lack of oxygen creates more stress on the body.
 So it is important to make sure that we take some time to do a little deep breathing to help relax us.

-Here’s a simple breathing exercise, that can reduce stress significantly in less than two minutes:
+Here’s a simple breathing exercise, that can reduce stress significantly in two minutes:

 Breathe in for a count of four seconds.
 Hold the breath for a count of four seconds.
 Exhale the breath slowly for a count of 8 seconds.

 Laughing is actually highly stress relieving!
-So taking some time to watch a funny show or video or sharing some good jokes with a friend can actually lower stress levels quickly.
+So when you take some time to watch a funny show or video or share some good jokes with a friend, it can actually lower stress levels quickly.

 Listen to soothing music